microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_dc_vanilla_arm_template.md

 * At first login, as mentioned in the "Automation Flow" section, a logon script will get executed.
 This script was created as part of the automated deployment process.

-    Let the script to work it's course and **do not close** the Powershell session, this will be done for you once completed.
-You will notice that the Azure Arc Data Controller gets deployed on the AKS cluster. **The logon script run time is approximately 10min**.
+    Let the script to run it's course and **do not close** the Powershell session, this will be done for you once completed.
+You will notice that the Azure Arc Data Controller gets deployed on the AKS cluster. **The logon script run time is approximately 10min long**.

     Once the script will finish it's run, the logon script Powershell session will be closed and the Azure Arc Data Controller will be deployed on the AKS cluster and be ready to use.